 Once you’re ready to have your packaging created, all that’s left to do is find a printer and get things moving.
-The following options are all good choices, depending on what you need:
+The following options are all good choices for having your products packaged:

 - Sticker mule for product packaging labels to go on external packaging like boxes or jars

 - UPrinting and Packlane for custom designs that include product boxes, mailer boxes, and shipping boxes

 - PrintingForLess for everything from custom candy wrappers, gift card holders, belly bands, hang tags, folding cartons, and inserts